jnoto424/jnoto424.github.io/technical-articles.md

 ## Results

 The search engine loads and indexes articles from either file format, skipping and logging malformed records instead of crashing.
-Beyond retrieving the data, the topics and trends commands turn the article set into relevant analysis, as the user is able to uncover which subjects dominate technical news coverage in a given month and tracking how a topic's popularity shifted over time.
+Beyond retrieving the data, the topics and trends commands turn the article set into relevant analysis, as the user is able to uncover which subjects dominate technical news coverage in a given month and track how a topic's popularity shifted over time.

 ![Search](/images/mssearch.png)